This post may contain affiliate links.

 Image Credit: Deposit Photos

 If your child decides to use crayons on the wall, WD-40 will be there to help.
-Simply give the affected area a spray of WD-40, wipe off the crayon with a clean cloth, and your wall should look as good as new.
+Simply spray the affected area with WD-40, wipe off the crayon with a clean cloth, and your wall should look as good as new.

 3. Remove Permanent Marker from Whiteboard